Progressive tax: Early examples

 In the early days of the Roman Republic, public taxes consisted of assessments on owned wealth and property.
-For Roman citizens, the tax rate under normal circumstances was 1% of property value, and could sometimes climb as high as 3% in situations such as war.
-These taxes were levied against land, homes and other real estate, slaves, animals, personal items and monetary wealth.
+For Roman citizens, the tax rate under normal circumstances was 1% of property value and could sometimes rise to 3% in situations such as war.
+These taxes were levied against land, homes, and other real estate, enslaved people, animals, personal items, and monetary wealth.
 By 167 BC, Rome no longer needed to levy a tax against its citizens in the Italian peninsula, due to the riches acquired from conquered provinces.
 After considerable Roman expansion in the 1st century, Augustus Caesar introduced a wealth tax of about 1% and a flat poll tax on each adult; this made the tax system less progressive, as it no longer only taxed wealth.
-In India under the Mughal Empire, the Dahsala system was introduced in A.D.
+In India, under the Mughal Empire, the Dahsala system was introduced in A.D.
 1580 under the reign of Akbar.
 This system was introduced by Akbar's finance minister, Raja Todar Mal, who was appointed in A.D.
 1573 in Gujarat.
-The Dahsala system is a land-revenue system (system of taxation) which helped to make the collecting system be organised on the basis of land fertility.
+The Dahsala system is a land-revenue system (system of taxation) which helped to organise the collecting system based on land fertility.